Kabukiage: Amanoya’s Best-Selling Rice Cracker

 Kabuki (歌舞伎) is one of the traditional performing arts representing Japan, whose origin can be traced back to 1603.

-It is a classical Japanese dance-drama that has been designated as an Important Intangible Cultural Property of Japan since 1965.
+It is a classical Japanese dance-drama designated an Important Intangible Cultural Property of Japan since 1965.

-At both ends of the packaging, there are tricolor banner designs imitating the quintessential stage curtain used in the Kabuki theater, called “Joushiki-Maku (定式幕)”.
+At both ends of the packaging, tricolor banner designs imitate the stage curtain seen in the Kabuki theater called Joshiki Maku (定式幕).

-However, Kabukiage is just a trademark possessed by the Japanese confectionery company Amanoya and has no connection with the traditional art Kabuki.
+However, Kabuki-Age is just a trademark possessed by the Tokyo-based confectionery company Amanoya and has no connection with traditional Kabuki art.

 These fries have a pleasant crunchy texture, flavored with sweet, thick soy sauce.
 They have a good old, delicious taste that brings back memories of many Japanese.

 |Non-glutinous Uruchi rice, Vegetable oil, sugar, Soy sauce (including wheat and soybean), High fructose corn syrup, Seasoning extract, Salt, Modified starch (from wheat), Seasoning (including amino acid), Caramel pigment|